Scarred by election flop, British pollsters diverge over Brexit

 The trouble is that pollsters disagree on which method - phone or internet - is producing better results, and independent experts say it is impossible to know for sure.

-"The honest truth is there's an awful lot of uncertainty surrounding this referendum," said academic John Curtice, Britain's foremost expert on electoral behavior.
+"The honest truth is there's an awful lot of uncertainty surrounding this referendum," said academic John Curtice, Britain's foremost expert on electoral behaviour.

 "If the online polls are correct it's quite close, and we don't know which set of polls is correct, if either."